Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Why Toddlers Need a Good Father Figure

-Due to the rise of single-parent families as well as unmarried parents and/or same-gender parents, maternal and paternal roles have changed a great deal over the past few decades.
+Due to the rise of single-parent families, unmarried parents, and same-gender parents, maternal and paternal roles have changed significantly over the past few decades.

 60% of American children live with 2 biological parents or just with their father.